mrpolyonymous/BrickifyFX/README.md

 The Eclipse project settings here have added an explicit rule to allow JavaFX API access.
 If these don't take, you can disable warnings by going to Project properties->Java Build Path->Libraries->JRE System Library->Access rules, click Edit..., then add a rule to make `javafx/**` accessible.

+## Legal Disclaimers

+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this application